RoySegall/gizra.com/app/_posts/2016-10-07-thoughts-about-training.md

 I don't know of many 20+ employee companies that make the decision to invest a full-time role to employee training.
 Frankly, I don't know of any.
 For me, it says something very important - Gizra wants to invest in their already great employees to make them even better.
-But how to get there?
+But how do we get there?
 This is a question that I still don't have a full answer for.
 So in the meantime, I will just share my thoughts.